boto/boto3/docs/source/guide/retries.rst

 Available configuration options
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In Boto3, users can customize two retry configurations:
+In Boto3, users can customize retry configurations:

 * ``retry_mode`` - This tells Boto3 which retry mode to use.
 As described previously, there are three retry modes available: legacy (default), standard, and adaptive.
 * ``max_attempts`` - This provides Boto3's retry handler with a value of maximum attempts. **Important**: The behavior differs depending on how it's configured: